2022 French Open (Roland-Garros, May 22 – June 5) Betting Tips & Predictions

 Novak Djokovic to Win – 15/8

-It might sound crazy backing Novak Djokovic to win the 2022 French Open following his poor start to the season, but it’s easy to forget how dominant he was last year.
+It might sound crazy to back Novak Djokovic to win the 2022 French Open following his poor start to the season, but it’s easy to forget how dominant he was last year.
 And who are we to say he won’t be just as good, if not better, this season?

 Djokovic had a slow start to the year, but he looked like his old self in Rome, and if he can keep the wind in his sails, the Serb should be in a good spot to defend his title.
 Moreover, he is likely going to face Rafael Nadal in the quarter-finals.
 Considering Nadal is dealing with an injury, you have to favour Djokovic to go.